-There are no or limited amount of data from the use of dimethyl fumarate in pregnant women.
 Animal studies have shown reproductive toxicity (see section 5.3).
-Dimethyl fumarate is not recommended during pregnancy and in women of childbearing potential not using appropriate contraception (see section 4.5).
-Dimethyl fumarate should be used during pregnancy only if clearly needed and if the potential benefit justifies the potential risk to the foetus.
+As a precautionary measure, it is preferable to avoid the use of [Product name] during pregnancy.
+[Product name] should be used during pregnancy only if clearly needed and if the potential benefit justifies the potential risk to the foetus.